When Eric Bandholz couldn’t grow a beard at his corporate bank job, he quit and built a men’s grooming company.

 Strategy #8: Promote Popular Content with Facebook Ads

-If you read Part 2, you know that Beardbrand is killing it with their content marketing strategy.
+If you read Part 2, you know that Beardbrand is killing it with its content marketing strategy.

-So, it’s no surprise that Beardbrand are driving traffic to their most popular content using Facebook ads.
+So, it’s no surprise that Beardbrand is driving traffic to their most popular content using Facebook ads.